How to Pray The Rosary

 Mysteries or Rosary Meditations

-Catholics and other Christians believe that Jesus sacrificed himself for the forgiveness of our sins (our salvation).
+Jesus sacrificed himself for the forgiveness of our sins (our salvation).
 The act of praying a Rosary is literally devoting our time and minds to meditating on the life, death and glory of Jesus and Mary (aka the mysteries).
 There are 20 mysteries to meditate on: Beginning with the annunciation by Angel Gabriel to Mary, and ending with the coronation of Mary as Queen of Heaven and Earth.

 Why Pray the Rosary?